 The existence of the AVTransport service depends on the transfer protocols that are supported by the device.
 The Connection Manager specification includes a table that identifies which transfer protocols require an AVTransport to be implemented on the MediaRenderer.
-If an implementation of the MediaRenderer supports any of these © 1999-2002 Contributing Members of the UPnPTM Forum.
-All rights Reserved.
+If an implementation of the MediaRenderer supports any of these transfer protocols, then it must implement the AVTransport service.
+However, no AVTransport instances will be instantiated until a connection is made using one of those transfer protocol.